 - Contact Forms – Jetpack makes it easy to add contact forms to your site.

 - Social Sharing – Let’s you to use those social buttons on your posts so readers can share your content.

-- XML Sitemaps – Jetpack allows you create a sitemap for your WordPress site and share it with Google to help you rank better & faster.
+- XML Sitemaps – Jetpack allows you to create a sitemap for your WordPress site and share it with Google to help you rank better & faster.

-- Spell, Style, and Grammer Checking – It lets you automatically proofread after publishing the article for the first-time or after an update.
+- Spell, Style, and Grammer Checking – It lets you automatically proofread after publishing the article for the first time or after an update.

 - Sidebar Customizations – Jetpack allows you to customize your site’s sidebar and dynamically change what’s visible.